 Priority Issue Objectives Project Name Project Location Indicator Annual Target Budget 2013/2014 2014/2015 2015/2016 Funding Source HIV/AID S Reduce vulnerability to HIV infection and the impact of AIDS (e.g. reduction of poverty, reducing gender-based violence and rape Awareness programme on HCT, PMTCT, PEP, TB, and VMMC & STI.
-All 14 Wards Number of awareness campaigns to be held &Number of people counselled and testedfor HIV/AIDS 1000 R150 000.00 R 0.00 Municipality Reduce sexual transmission of HIV (e.g. access to condoms, delaying sexual debut, STI management, reduction of sexual partners Capacity building of LAC and municipal officials (condoms distribution) All 14 wards Number of condoms distributed to the targeted area Number of the youth attended educated on sex delaying and STI 1000 R 70 000,00 R 0,00 Municipality Reduce mother to child transmission of HIV (scale up access to PMTCT, Awareness programme on HCT, PMTCT, PEP, TB, and VMMC The whole populatio n in all 14 Wards as well as Number of pregnet women and child bearing age are tested, 500 R70 000,00 R 0,00 Municipality ensure a to nutriti support positive mothers onal STI•PMTCT - women of child- municipal officials educated and aware of the infection Minimize risk of transmis through and bloc well- sion coordinated blood Peer Health The whole populatio n in all 14 Wards as well as municipal officials Number of youth attended the peer education programme 500 R 120 000,00 R 0,00 Municipality
+All 14 Wards Number of awareness campaigns to be held &Number of people counselled and testedfor HIV/AIDS 1000 R150 000.00 R 0.00 Municipality Reduce sexual transmission of HIV (e.g. access to condoms, delaying sexual debut, STI management, reduction of sexual partners Capacity building of LAC and municipal officials (condoms distribution) All 14 wards Number of condoms distributed to the targeted area Number of the youth attended educated on sex delaying and STI 1000 R 70 000,00 R 0,00 Municipality Reduce mother to child transmission of HIV (scale up access to PMTCT, ensure access to nutritional Awareness programme on HCT, PMTCT, PEP, TB, and VMMC & STI•PMTCT The whole populatio n in all 14 Wards as well as municipal officials Number of pregnet women and child bearing age are tested, educated and aware of the 500 R70 000,00 R 0,00 Municipality support for HIV positive mothers women of child- bearing agepregnant infection women •HCT, TB, PEP, STIs.
+Minimize the risk of transmission through blood and blood Strengthen well- coordinated Peer Health education programmes The whole populatio n in all 14 Wards as well as municipal officials Number of youth attended the peer education programme 500 R 120 000,00 R 0,00 Municipality

-6. Strategic Objective: Priority Area 2 Treatment, Care and Support for People Living with HIV and AIDS Objective: Reduce the impact of HIV, AIDS, STIs and TB on individuals, families, and communities in Thaba Chweu by 30 June 2015
+6. Strategic Objective: Priority Area 2 Treatment, Care and Support for People Living with HIV and AIDS

+Objective: Reduce the impact of HIV, AIDS, STIs and TB on individuals, families, and communities in Thaba Chweu by 30 June 2015